limtel/limdesk-presta/README.md

 Limdesk.com plugin for PrestaShop

 Limdesk extension for Prestashop compatible with: 1.5+. (tested on 1.6.0.9).
-This extension integrate's Limdesk.com with your shop.
+This extension integrate's Limdesk.com with PrestaShop.

 ## Features